-Lesson 1: Much of humanity’s essential discoveries start in ancient Greece
+Lesson 1: Many of humanity’s essential discoveries start in ancient Greece.

 Ancient Greece is widely known as the pylon of philosophical thinking and science, as the founders of such areas of expertise conducted groundbreaking discoveries in the aged poleis.
 At first, there was Socrates, considered the founder of Western philosophy.